deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 - The LLM NIM, which uses the model [`llama3-8b-instruct`](https://build.nvidia.com/meta/llama3-8b)
 - The NVIDIA NeMo Retriever Embedding NIM, which uses the model [`NV-Embed-QA`](https://build.nvidia.com/nvidia/embed-qa-4)

-The LLM NIM Helm chart is on [GitHub](https://github.com/NVIDIA/nim-deploy), while the NVIDIA NeMo Retriever Embedding NIM helm chart is in the NGC private registry, requiring Early Access ([apply for Early Access](https://developer.nvidia.com/nemo-microservices)).
+The LLM NIM Helm chart is on [GitHub](https://github.com/NVIDIA/nim-deploy), while the NVIDIA NeMo Retriever Embedding NIM Helm chart is in the NGC private registry, requiring Early Access ([apply for Early Access](https://developer.nvidia.com/nemo-microservices)).
 Figure 3 illustrates the deployment of NIM microservices on a Kubernetes cluster running on a DGX H100.
 The GPU Operator components are deployed via its Helm chart and are part of the GPU Operator stack.
 Prometheus and Grafana are deployed via Helm charts for monitoring the Kubernetes cluster and the NIM.

 ![Figure 3 - NVIDIA NIM microservices and  other components deployment on a Kubernetes cluster ](nvidia-image-5.png#small "_Figure 3 - NVIDIA NIM microservices and  other components deployment on a Kubernetes cluster_")